 Moving water, when lit by submerged instruments, creates an especially flashy effect almost like fire.
 The lights pick up the splash pattern of a fountain or waterfall and cast flickering patterns on nearby foliage or objects.

 Is Garden Lighting Wasteful?

-There are also improvements in the equipment.
-One of the most persistent problems with garden lighting systems is voltage drop and water intrusion.
-In standard systems wire is twisted around wire nuts at junction points.
+There are also improvements to the equipment.
+One of the most persistent problems with garden lighting systems is a voltage drop and water intrusion.
+In standard systems, wire is twisted around wire nuts at junction points.
 This causes voltage drop sometimes and is a weak spot where water can enter.
 There are some new systems on the market that promise to make this problem a thing of the past.

 Keeping It Simple

 The first thing to discuss with your landscape architect is how you intend to use your outdoor spaces.
 What sorts of options will you need to set the mood for a quiet evening at home, a family gathering, a pool party?
 But keep simple.
 Develop a garden lighting plan that will enhance your night garden experience without drawing attention to itself.

 If you need help with the design or maintenance of a landscape lighting system, feel free to contact Surrounds and speak with one of our Garden Management Specialists.